Week-End in Havana: Reception

-In its release week, the film went to the top of the box office (at $25,000) and topped the now-classic Citizen Kane, which was in its second week of release ($9,000; $10,015 in the first week).
+In its release week, the film went to the top of the box office (at $25,000) and topped Citizen Kane, which was in its second week of release ($9,000; $10,015 in the first week).

-In his review of the film for The New York Times, Bosley Crowther wrote, "a slight improvement is noted in the simple plot this time (...) and as usual, Fox has filled it with color and rhythm and songs.
+In his review of the film for The New York Times, Bosley Crowther wrote "a slight improvement is noted in the simple plot this time...and as usual, Fox has filled it with color and rhythm and songs.
 Of the latter the final number, The Nango, sung by Miss Miranda and danced by dozens of flashy girls and boys, is far and away the best."